yvasyliev/telegram-forwarder-bot/README.md

 3. Add the bot to your Telegram channel as an administrator with the permission to post messages.

-4. **Important:** Send `/start` message to the bot in Telegram before running it for the first time.
+4. Send `/start` message to the bot in Telegram.

 5. Download an executable JAR file from the [latest release](https://github.com/yvasyliev/telegram-forwarder-bot/releases/latest).